vvmruder/redmine_doc_pu/README.md

 On Windows machines you can download and install the [MikTex](http://miktex.org/) LaTeX distribution.
 Four all other platforms see http://www.latex-project.org/ftp.html.

-DocPu Requires the following LaTeX packages, be sure you have them installed as well:
+DocPu Requires the LaTeX packages mentioned above.
+Be sure you have them installed as well!

-* newfloat
-* tabularx
-* listings
-* ulem
-* graphicx
-* float
-* multirow
-* makeidx
-* hyperref
-* minted (IMORTANT: it has to be v2.0 or higher!)
-* caption
-* footnote
-* scrhack

 ### Testing LaTeX